-During the thirteen weeks ended March 29, 2014 and March 30, 2013, we recorded income tax provisions of \$29,000 and \$16,000, respectively.
-The income tax provisions for both periods are related to deferred taxes recognized on goodwill amortized for income tax purposes but not for financial reporting purposes.
-For the thirteen weeks ended March 29, 2014 and March 30, 2013, we recorded no income tax benefit related to our domestic and international pre-tax losses in accordance with the provisions of FASB ASC 740, "Income Taxes", which requires an estimation of our ability to use recorded deferred income tax assets.
-We currently have recorded a valuation allowance against all domestic and international deferred income tax assets generated due to uncertainty about their ultimate realization as a result of our history of operating losses.
-If we continue to report net operating losses for financial reporting in either our domestic or international operations, no additional tax benefit would be recognized for those losses, since we will not have accumulated enough positive evidence to support our ability to utilize the net operating loss carry-forwards in the future.
+During the thirteen weeks ended June 28, 2014 we recorded an income tax benefit of \$1,553,000 while we recorded an income tax provision of \$23,000 for the thirteen weeks ended June 29, 2013.
+The income tax benefit for the thirteen weeks ended June 28, 2014 was related to a \$1,582,000 benefit recognized in connection with the release of the valuation allowance on our international deferred income tax assets which was partially offset by deferred taxes recognized on goodwill amortized for income tax purposes but not for financial reporting purposes.
+The income tax provision for the thirteen weeks ended June 29, 2013 is related exclusively to deferred taxes recognized on goodwill amortized for income tax benefit related to our domestic pre-tax losses while no income tax benefit related to both our domestic and international pre-tax losses were recorded during the thirteen weeks ended June 29, 2013, in accordance with the provisions of FASB ASC 740, "Income Taxes", which requires an estimation of our ability to use recorded deferred income tax assets.
+We currently have recorded a valuation allowance against all domestic deferred income tax assets.
+If we continue to report net operating losses for financial reporting in our domestic operations, no additional tax benefit would be recognized for those losses, since we will not have accumulated enough positive evidence to support our ability to utilize the net operating loss carry-forwards in the future.